the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.5.2] 2022-10-20 =

+* Tweak - Updating common to avoid cross-compatibility issues with The Events Calendar and Promoter.

 = [5.5.1] 2022-09-22 =

 * Fix - Listing tickets is no longer limited by the global settings.
 [ET-1584]